Escape-Pod/flamecoin-old/README.md

 for more information or see http://opensource.org/licenses/MIT.

 ## Development and contributions
 Development is ongoing, and the development team, as well as other volunteers, can freely work in their own trees and submit pull requests when features or bug fixes are ready.
+We encourage anyone and everyone to give it a go!

 #### Version strategy
 Version numbers are following ```major.minor.patch``` semantics.